sopherapps/nqlstore/README.md

 ## Gratitude

+Thanks goes to the names of the people in the [CREDITS.md](./CREDITS.md), for the efforts they have put into this project.

+But above all, glory be to God.

 > "In that day you will ask in My name.
 I am not saying that I will ask the Father on your behalf.
 > No, the Father himself loves you because you have loved Me and have believed that I came from God."
 >
 > -- John 16: 26-27

-All glory be to God

 <a href="https://www.buymeacoffee.com/martinahinJ" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>